cepauskas/lens-selection/README.md

 ### Startup

-For development server and dependencies were loaded over docker.
+Server and dependencies for development were loaded over docker.

 Start services:

 ```
 docker-compose up -d
 ```